What Are The Best Practices For Foot Care In Type 1 Diabetes?

 Calluses are areas of thickened skin that develop as a result of frequent friction or pressure.
 It is important to manage calluses safely to prevent them from becoming problematic.
 Avoid using sharp objects to remove calluses, as this can lead to cuts or wounds.
 Instead, use a pumice stone or a foot file to gently smooth the callused areas.
 Applying a moisturizer afterwards can help soften the skin.
 If you have particularly troublesome calluses, consult a podiatrist who can provide effective treatments to manage them safely.

-See also What Are The Best Apps For Managing Type 1 Diabetes?
+See also What Is The Role Of A Continuous Glucose Monitor In Type 1 Diabetes?

 Preventing Foot Ulcers